cloudmesh/cloudmesh-pi-burn/README.md

 pi@red001:~ $ ssh managerpi.local
 ```

-BUG: The workers still currently still need to use .local after names.
+TODO: BUG: The workers still currently still need to use .local after names.
 This
 will be resolved by the inventory create update.

 ```